codyfinegan/mc-server/README.md

-backup  Backup and restore the game using both remote and local options config  Edit the configuration file, or generate it if it does not exist readme  Update the readme with the config & commands server  See commands relating to the server
+backup  Backup and restore the game using both remote and local options config  Edit the configuration file, or generate it if it does not exist mca     Commands relating to chunk management with MCA Selector readme  Update the readme with the config & commands server  See commands relating to the server